SciML/ReservoirComputing.jl/docs/src/esn_tutorials/lorenz_basic.md

  # Lorenz System Forecasting

 This example expands on the readme Lorenz system forecasting to better showcase how to use methods and functions provided in the library for Echo State Networks.
-Here the prediction method used is ```Generative```, for a more detailed explanation of the differences between ```Generative``` and ```Predictive``` please refer to the following examples given in the literature.
+Here the prediction method used is ```Generative```, for a more detailed explanation of the differences between ```Generative``` and ```Predictive``` please refer to the other examples given in the documentation.
+The full script for this example is available [here](scripts/lorenz_basic.jl).

-## Harvesting the data
+## Generating the data
 Starting off the workflow the first step is to obtain the data.
 Leveraging ```OrdinaryDiffEq``` it is possible to derive the Lorenz system data in the following way:
 ```julia
 using OrdinaryDiffEq